vbpokale24/person-rest-endpoint/README.md

 STS[Version3.8.4](optional) \

 #**Getting Started and Installment**
-Copy this project folder in your workspace or you can clone by using <<URL>> \
+Copy this project folder in your workspace or you can clone by using https://github.com/vbpokale24/person-rest-endpoint.git

-Make sure your workspace is JDK/JRE Enabled. \
+Make sure your workspace is JDK/JRE Enabled.

-Do maven build on parent folder. \
+Do maven build on parent folder.

 **For maven build.** \
 a)Go to cmd ->go to folder_name of project\
 b)Type mvn clean install or mvn install \
- note::(Need to set maven home first if installing mvn) c)Go to resources module target folder \
+ note::(Need to set maven home first if installing mvn)

+c)Go to resources module target folder.

 d)type java -jar resources-0.0.1-SNAPSHOT.jar note:(Check the execute permission)\

 Your development server is ready on the console.